How it works.

 The key to quality is repeatability.
 To eliminate all guesswork we include a laser tachometer that will allow you to measure in real-time the exact RPM speed the drill is going, with the push of a button.
 Using the laser and the speed controller, you can get repeatable results time after time.

 You are not limited to only cutting soft metals like copper or aluminum.
 With the Ringinator® you can cut even the hardest of Stainless Steel, Titanium, and even challenging metals like Niobium or Argentium.
+This takes skill.
+Before attempting, start off with aluminum, brass, or copper, and learn how to use the machine using "easy" metals.

 You simply feed in coil after coil.
 As many as you want, in any length you want.
 Unlike other tools, you are not limited to one length coil; and you don't have to take half the tool apart between coils.